 A lot of people believe that freezing whole unpeeled bananas reduce their shelf life as leaving the skin on diminishes the quality of the frozen banana.
 Additionally, the peel becomes soft and brown when frozen, making it difficult to remove when you want to use the flesh.

 So, it is strongly recommended to remove the peel completely before freezing, to make it easier for yourself in the future.

 Slicing or chopping them before freezing makes it easier to handle the frozen bananas, and you can still use them for anything you want.

-Note: You may skip the flash freezing step if you don’t mind the slices congealing together, especially since they are still likey to stick together a little even after following that additional step.
+Note: You may skip the flash freezing steps if you don’t mind the slices congealing together, especially since they may still stick together a little even after following that additional step.